Dirac231/BCHamming/README.md

 The purpose of the Hamming code is to be used when the errors are uncommon because it can only correct at most two of them.
 The number of errors that the Reed-Solomon code is able to correct is proportional to the lenght of the message, making it the best choice for noisier scenarios.

+## Folder structure

+`Hamming\`: Contains the implementation and documentation of the quantum Hamming code

+`REED_SOLOMON\`: Contains the implementation and documentation of the quantum Reed Solomon

+`Slides.pdf`: Slides in pdf format of the Hackaton Project

+`Report.pdf`: Report of the Hackaton Project

+`requirements.txt`: Required python packages to make the code work